robdenbesten/Multimedia_Retrieval/README.md

 6.  **Run the application:**

-    **!!Due to possible problems with the pymeshlab library we also included a minimal version to run, this version will always work but lacks the functionality to remesh and normalise in the UI!!**
+    **!!
+Due to possible problems with the pymeshlab library we also included a minimal version to run, this version will always work but lacks the functionality to remesh and normalise in the UI !!**
     ```cmd
     python Main.py
     ```